The best things in life are free and so is South Ballina Beach.

-Speed limits apply to the entire stretch of the beach and don't forget to dip down to at least 15km/h when you’re within 50m of any other beach user – although the conditions may require a lower speed than this, so just keep your eye out for any other beach goers when you’re cruising down the shore.
+Speed limits apply to the entire stretch of the beach and don't forget to dip down to at least 15km/h when you’re within 50m of any other beach user – although the conditions may require a lower speed than this, so just keep your eye out for any other beach goers when you’re cruising down the beach.

-If you don’t have any luck fishing, you can go for a hike in nearby Broadwater National Park, and picnic on the beach, where, in spring and winter, you might be able to spot whales or dolphins frolicking off the shoreline.
+If you don’t have any luck fishing, you can go for a hike in nearby Broadwater National Park, and picnic on the beach, where, in spring and winter, you should be able to spot whales or dolphins frolicking off the shoreline.